CarGDev/CarGDev/README.md

 <h2> Who am I?</h2>
 <p>
-Backend developer with a degree as a Mechatronic engineer. very passionate about continuous learning and focus to improve my knowledge of technology is known and new technologies.
-I would like to go straight to a position as a backend developer and contribute to the open-source community. believed that this will best further my skills.
+Mechatronic engineer, NodeJs Backend developer.
+Passionate about continuous learning all things technology.
+Love contribution to the open-source community.

+Do you want to contribute together?
+Email me.
 </p>